 Level IC Fieldwork is a 60-80 hour experience focused on the psychological and social components of human occupational performance.
-It takes place across at least two non-traditional settings and is therefore supervised collaboratively by a supervisor on-site and an OT faculty mentor.
+It takes place across two semesters and occurs in one or two non-traditional settings.
+It is therefore supervised collaboratively by a supervisor on-site and an OT faculty mentor.
 Besides providing students with opportunities to reflect on OT practice in non-traditional settings, this Level IC experience also contributes to the community focus of the curriculum.